Do I need permit coverage for my construction project?

 Where is my permit?

 The Construction Generic Permit is a permit by rule.
-The current (2015) permit is in question and answer format.
+The current (2015) permit is in question-and-answer format.

 DEP gives the operator "coverage" to operate under the generic permit when the Acknowledgement Letter is issued (via email).
 You are required to display the Acknowledgement Letter and NOI at the construction site.